-The Asian citrus psyllid was first detected in California in 2008 and is now confirmed in 13 counties, including all of Southern California and as far north as Santa Clara County.
+The Asian citrus psyllid was first detected in California in 2008 and is now confirmed throughout much of the state, including Southern California, the Central Coast, the San Joaquin Valley and the Bay Area.
 When the pest is found, quarantines are put in place to restrict the movement of citrus plants and plant clippings in order to limit spread of the pest.

 It is important to remember that it is illegal to bring citrus fruit or plant material into California from other states or countries.
 In California, everyone must obey the quarantines set in place and not move citrus outside your area.
 For the most up-to-date quarantine and restricted area information, visit the California Department of Food and Agriculture website or talk to your local agricultural commissioner’s office.

 The Asian citrus psyllid can fly short distances and be carried by the wind.
 However, a main way the Asian citrus psyllid spreads throughout the state is by people transporting infested plants or plant material.
 For this reason, everyone in California is asked to not move citrus and to only purchase citrus trees from reputable, licensed nurseries in your area.